 • “Locking” in YODA has nothing to do with encryption or preventing access to a folder.

 • You don’t need to lock an entire data compartment.
-Simply enter the folder you want to lock and then the “Action” button will appear within that folder.
+Simply navigate to the folder you want to lock and the “Action” button will appear within that folder.

 • It’s a good idea to lock folders containing raw data to prevent unintentional alteration.
 This is especially important if the raw data cannot be replicated.